benada002/wp-graphql-widgets/README.md

   }
 ```
 #### Rendered field
 For the `WPNavMenuWidget`, `WPMediaImageWidget`, `WPWidgetRecentPosts`, `WPWidgetCategories`, `WPWidgetPages` and `WPWidgetRecentComments` types there is also `rendered` field which is a connection to their WPGraphQL type.
-Here is an example which gives you the menu of a menu widget.
+Here is an example which would give you the menu of a menu widget.
 ```graphql
   widget(id: "nav_menu-3") {
     databaseId